teadrinker/bytebeat-notes/README.md

 # Love Byte
 I had great fun participating in Love Beat 2023, thanks especially to the organizing team, psenough, jeenio, gasman and the Byte Battle participants!
 Also some learned some interesting stuff like using [Five-limit tuning](https://en.wikipedia.org/wiki/Five-limit_tuning) in the [Seminar by pestis](https://www.youtube.com/watch?v=9eGESjbpz1A)!

-This was my first real size coding attempt.
+This was my first real size-coding attempt.
 I have always loved to find minimal ways to express logic, but I also dislike obfuscation.
 This made me more tolerant I guess, but not sure if that is a good thing? :)

 # More Byte Beat Stuff!